Dennis the Menace and Gnasher: 2009 revival (2009–2010)

 When the strip was relaunched in 2009, Dennis faced several changes to his character and appearance.
 It was the first major revamp of the character since his introduction over 50 years prior.
 Parkinson, Hansen and Paterson continued to draw the strips, although Dennis became slightly shorter with a boyish look to him as opposed to the brute, tough guy look the previous artists had established.
 His behind the nose grin was used far less frequently and most of his menacing was toned down.
 He also no longer used weapons such as a catapult or peashooter save for a few times, so he became more creative in his mischief.
 The strip's title was shortened to Dennis and Gnasher during these years, and Dennis rarely used the term 'menacing' to describe his actions.
 Dennis's idol was revealed to be 'Rat-Bucket', a fictional heavy metal singer introduced in the strip.
 He was also given more rivals as Athena and Sugar were both introduced to the strip.
 He was also given a new spin-off called Sixty Second Dennis.
-This was a single page strip that featured Dennis in a short story and was usually illustrated by Nigel Parkinson.
+This was a single page strip that featured Dennis in a short story and it was usually illustrated by Nigel Parkinson.

 The reason behind the revival was to promote the new TV series which was just about to hit screens in Britain.
 It followed Dennis, Curly, Pie-Face and Gnasher as they attempted to brighten up the average day in Beanotown through new ideas, adventures and pranks.
 The revival is finally done at the Australian animation studio.

-On 27 November 2010, The Beano Club was relaunched into The Beano V.I.P.
-It was officially announced via a Dennis strip where several British celebrities including Ant and Dec, Simon Cowell and Daniel Radcliffe visited Beanotown in an effort to join the club, but all failed as they were not deemed tough enough.
+On 27 November 2010, The Beano Club was relaunched as The Beano V.I.P.
+It was officially announced via a Dennis strip where several British celebrities including Ant and Dec, Simon Cowell and Daniel Radcliffe visited Beanotown in an effort to join the club, all failing due to Dennis not deeming them tough enough.
 In the end, Dennis decides it is only the reader who can become a Beano V.I.P.
 This was the first strip in which Dennis seemed to actually do his 'menacing' intentionally since his revival in 2009.